godotjs/javascript/README.md

   - `godot.register_class(cls, name)` to register named class manually
   - `godot.set_script_tooled(tooled)` to set `tooled` of the class
   - `godot.set_script_icon(path)` to set icon of the class
-  - `godot.requestAnimationFrame(callback)` to add a callback function to be called every frame
-  - `godot.cancelAnimationFrame(request_id)` to cancel an frame request previously scheduled
   - `godot.get_type(val)` Returns the internal type of the given `Variant` object, using the `godot.TYPE_*`
+  - `requestAnimationFrame(callback)` to add a callback function to be called every frame
+  - `cancelAnimationFrame(request_id)` to cancel an frame request previously scheduled
 - Using signals in the ECMAScript way
   - Allow passing functions for `godot.Object.connect`, `godot.Object.disconnect` and `godot.Object.is_connected`
 	```js